ReferenceType/H264Sharp/README.md

 C# library is .Net standard wrapper library for this dll and performs PInvoke to handle transcoding.
 ## Nuget
 Install the nuget package and its ready to go.
-All native dependencies are automatically installed and will apepear on your executable directory.
+All native dependencies are automatically installed and will apepear on your executable directory. linux binaries are provided on releases, Nuget release coming soon.

 [![NuGet](https://img.shields.io/nuget/v/H264Sharp)](https://www.nuget.org/packages/H264Sharp/1.2.0)